 Ever had one of those painful “Ah Ha” moments?
 You know the kind where you suddenly realize something about yourself that makes you feel like a complete bonehead.
 Not because that “something” is such a bad thing, but because you never really saw how it was affecting your life.

 Well, I just had one of those.
 I just saw plainly how my own enthusiasm was actually having a negative impact on my level of productivity.
 Ouch!
 So now I am publicly blowing the whistle on myself to create some accountability.
 Why?
 Because now that I know that there’s a problem, it’s time to do something about it.

 Here are a few things about me that you may or may not know:

 1) I’m a person who takes action when something excites me.

 2) I am constantly learning and implementing new information.

 3) I have zero limiting beliefs about what I am capable of.

-Sounds good, right?
+In other words, I am full of enthusiasm!
 But here’s the problem, I am a starter!
 That means that I like to take a new concept, break it down into actionable steps, and then take action on what I’ve learned.
-When something else comes along that gets my attention, I do the same thing again.
+When something else comes along that gets my enthusiasm going, I do the same thing again.

 Do you see the problem?
 I am always starting new projects before I finish whatever I was working on before.
 I have so many half finished projects that it’s ridiculous.
-So, in a very real way, those three positive traits I listed above have come back to bite me.
+So, in a very real way,my enthusiasm and those three positive traits I listed above are having a negative impact on my productivity.

 Enthusiasm is a wonderful trait, and I’m blessed with massive amounts.
 In fact, when it comes to enthusiasm for new projects, maybe I have a little too much.
 Let’s face it, if we fail to see our projects through to completion, we will never realize the reward for our hard work.
 We end up just spinning our wheels and not getting anywhere.